music

 What makes Sung Holly's emergence interesting is not the Rostam connection, though that helps.
 It is the specificity of how she got there.
 The Mk.gee cover reached Jack Hallenbeck, a producer and collaborator, who played it for Rostam.
 Both wanted to help finish the song.
 They re-produced "Simple" from Holly's original demo into something that retains the intimacy of the original while adding the textural depth that Rostam's production is known for.

-Holly herself has described the process with an appealing lack of mystification: "Rostam is the best -- he doesn't second guess himself very much but is also very open to hearing out all the ideas in the room.
+Holly herself has described the process with an appealing lack of mystification: "Rostam is the best, he doesn't second guess himself very much but is also very open to hearing out all the ideas in the room.
 He knows very clearly what sounds he likes, which is something I want to get better at as a producer."
 That last sentence is telling.
 She is not positioning herself as a vessel for someone else's vision.
 She is learning in public, and the learning is audible.

 The Sound of Afternoon Light

 "Simple" is polished bedroom pop guided by warm, endearing vocals.
-The song sits in a register that has been well-explored by artists like Clairo and beabadoobee, but Holly's version carries a particular quality -- call it unforced sincerity.
+The song sits in a register that has been well-explored by artists like Clairo and beabadoobee, but Holly's version carries a particular quality, call it unforced sincerity.
 The production is clean without being sterile, the melody is hooky without being calculated, and the vocal performance sounds like it was recorded in a room full of afternoon light and good intentions.
 That is not a criticism.
 In an era of maximalist production and strategic vulnerability, genuine warmth is harder to fake than most people realize.

 The follow-up, "Second Guesser," doubles down on these strengths.
-The lyric video has already accumulated thousands of views, and the song builds on the foundation of "Simple" without repeating it -- slightly more propulsive, slightly more confident, still unmistakably the same voice.
+The lyric video has already accumulated thousands of views, and the song builds on the foundation of "Simple" without repeating it, slightly more propulsive, slightly more confident, still unmistakably the same voice.

 What Comes Next

+Holly has said she has three more singles ready to release monthly, with a larger plan for how she wants to "group and present" the music.
 The question is whether Sung Holly can sustain this.
 The Rostam imprimatur is a powerful opening statement, but opening statements are not careers.
-What she has so far -- two singles and a clearly articulated aesthetic -- is promising in the way that promises always are: contingent on follow-through.
-But that quality she described in Rostam -- knowing clearly what sounds you like -- is already audible in her own work.
+What she has so far, two singles and a clearly articulated aesthetic, is promising in the way that promises always are: contingent on follow-through.
+But that quality she described in Rostam, knowing clearly what sounds you like, is already audible in her own work.
 She is learning fast.
 The room she is building has good bones.
+The architecture is already visible in two songs, and it is sound.

 View all